tldr-pages/tldr/pages/common/cupsenable.md

 # cupsenable

 > Start printers and classes.
-> NOTE: destination is referred as a printer or a class of printers.
+> Note: destination is referred as a printer or a class of printers.
 > See also: `cupsdisable`, `cupsaccept`, `cupsreject`, `lpstat`.
 > More information: <https://www.cups.org/doc/man-cupsenable.html>.